Entity Framework 6

 Should I use EF6 or EF Core?

 EF Core is a more modern, lightweight and extensible version of Entity Framework that has very similar capabilities and benefits to EF6.
 EF Core is a complete rewrite and contains many new features not available in EF6, although it also still lacks some of the most advanced mapping capabilities of EF6.
-We recommend using EF Core in new applications as long as the feature set matches your requirements.
+Consider using EF Core in new applications if the feature set matches your requirements.
 Compare EF Core & EF6 examines this choice in greater detail.

 Add the EntityFramework NuGet package to your project or install the Entity Framework Tools for Visual Studio.
 Then watch videos, read tutorials, and advanced documentation to help you make the most of EF6.